drigoni/RGCVAE/README.md

-# Graph Isomorphism Variational Autoencoder (GIVAE)
+# Relational Graph Isomorphism Variational Autoencoder (RGIVAE)
-This repository contains the code used to generate the results reported in the paper: _GIVAE: Graph Isomorphism Variational Autoencoder for Molecule Design_.
+This repository contains the code used to generate the results reported in the paper: _RGIVAE: Graph Isomorphism Variational Autoencoder for Molecule Design_.

 # Dependencies
 This project uses the `conda` environment.